Baltimore Regional Transportation Board | Baltimore Metropolitan Council

 Press Releases

-BALTIMORE, MD (Thursday, May 16, 2024) – The Baltimore Regional Transportation Board (BRTB) is seeking feedback on a draft transportation investment plan which anticipates $4.52 billion for projects throughout the Baltimore region.
-A comment period on the draft closes June 17, and includes two virtual public meetings on June 10.
+BALTIMORE, MD (Friday, May 16, 2025) – The Baltimore Regional Transportation Board (BRTB) has released the draft for the Transportation Improvement Program (TIP) for 2026-2029.
+A comment period on the draft closes June 15.

 The BRTB is asking members of the public to complete a brief survey on the draft TIP, and welcomes open-ended comments on the projects or planning process.
-The BRTB will also host two virtual meetings for participants to learn more and ask questions or make comments.
-Both meetings will take place on Monday, June 10, one at 12 p.m. and one at 6:30.

 Ways to comment include: